Table of Contents

 about patches that contain a hard-coded /usr/pkg

-instead of the correct and intended @PREFIX@
+instead of the correct and intended @PREFIX@, but it

 can only detect these really obvious